seawolf42/cloud-functions-dispatch/README.md

 Functions are asynchronously executed with no mechanism for returning a value to the caller.
 From the caller's perspective, these functions are "fire and forget".
 Support for functions that return values may be implemented in a future version.

 ## Example

-Imagine you have a function that you call every time a row in a certain table :
+Imagine you have a function that you call every time a row in a certain table changes:

 ```python
 def save(users, context):